The Metatron Project: A Vision for Security

 What is the Metatron Project?

 The Metatron Project is a comprehensive security and sovereignty initiative by Israel.
-It proposes a high-tech defensive wall along the 1949 borders and a demilitarized tunnel connecting Gaza and the West Bank, aiming to define and protect Israel’s final borders.
+It proposes a high-tech defensive wall along the 1967 boundary line and a secure tunnel connecting Gaza and the West Bank, aiming to define and protect Israel’s final borders.

 How does the project ensure security?